 We have no higher priority than safety, not only for our employees but for everyone who comes to our sites.
 Our ultimate goal is no accidents or injuries.

 Our Executive Safety Committee, chaired by our Chief Executive, meets throughout the year to review our safety performance and improvement programmes.
 Our senior executives are personally involved in safety management and undertake annual executive audits at the majority of our sites around the world.

-1 One employee and one external truck driver.
-One of our contractors also had a fatality in April 2014.
+2 One employee and one external truck driver.

-The safety performance indicators, recordable incident rate and lost-work case
+The safety performance indicators of recordable incident rate and lost-work

 To put our safety performance in context and because many of our employees are located in the US, we compare our results with US industry averages, as shown below.

 Early in 2014 we analysed 10 years of safety data.
 This analysis indicated that 47% of our serious incidents were related to working at height.
 Therefore, we implemented a fall prevention/protection campaign across

 all sites, using external experts on the ‘hierarchy of safety controls’ to address hazards and prevent incidents, and installed new equipment to make it safer to work at height.
 For example, we replaced barrier chains with self-closing gates; installed platforms instead of using ladders and